Polygamy in France: Islam and polygamy in France

 The issue of polygamy in France is tied to the topics of Islam in France, immigration to France, and the French colonial empire in Muslim majority countries.
 Polygamy, along with burqa, forced marriages and female genital mutilation, has been the subject of political controversy in France in the context of debates about immigration.

-After a Muslim woman was arrested by French police for wearing a headscarf while driving, Interior Minister Brice Hortefeux sought to remove her husband's citizenship due to allegations of polygamy.
+After a Muslim woman was arrested by French police for wearing a face-covering veil while driving, Interior Minister Brice Hortefeux sought to remove her husband's citizenship due to allegations of polygamy.
 The husband, Algerian-born Lies Hebbadj, responded "If we are stripped of nationality, for having mistresses... then there would be a lot of French people stripped of nationality.
 As far as I know, mistresses are not forbidden, neither in France, nor in Islam."

 In December 2020, Prime Minister Emmanuel Macron's cabinet introduced a draft bill addressing polygamy as a response to perceived Islamic radicalism.
 The bill would deny immigrants French residency in France if they were found to be polygamous, and future marriages would be canceled if authorities conclude that they were forced.
 In February 2021, the French National Assembly passed the bill.